MANJURUL13673/Basic-Javascript-Tutorial/README.md

 <i>The call back functions parameter are specefic.
 First parameter represent the current value of the array and second parameter represent the current index.</i>

 <b>File: trello.js</b>
+## For Loop
+For loop in JS is same like the for looping technique for other programming language.
+There are 3 things need to remember when write the for loop.
+- Initialize the variable for looping.
+- Give a condition when the loop will be break.
+Otherwise it will be infinite loop.
+- Increment the intialize variable as you need so that it will meet the condition at a time.

+<b>File: trello.js</b>
 ## Function
 Function is a block of code to do a specific task.
 It can do both taking parameter and return value after processing.